SrikarR8/AICricketStatsProject/PROJECT_LOG.md

 Then I wrote a script that extracts this data in the format I want it.

 For now I have 4 lists with all the data, I will work transferring this data into SQL next.

+## 06/05/26

+Today was focused entirely on sifting through the Cricsheet JSON files and finalizing the data pipeline to SQL.
+I had to pivot my approach midway through, but I successfully got all the data exported.

+Here is a breakdown of how today went and my findings:

+Today, I first learned how to handle virtual downloads, allowing the script to pull the zip archives directly from Cricsheet into memory instead of saving them to my local drive.
+This was done via the zipfile library.

+I originally built the parsing logic using Pandas DataFrames for each table.
+While it functioned correctly, the processing time was way too high.
+I scrapped the DataFrames and rewrote the logic using native Python lists of dictionaries, which drastically improved the execution speed.
+I learned in class about the efficiency of hash maps and this project displays that efficiency perfectly!

+Last, I mapped out the necessary JSON data and used the psycopg2 library to batch-insert those dictionary lists directly into the local database.

+This was my first time working with PostgreSQL and psycopg2.
+Figuring out how to bridge the gap between a Python script and a live database was a valuable learning experience.
+Next I need to figure out how to update my db automatically (every week or month or so.)

+I ended up with **11 million** (11,207,265) deliveries of data in the end!

+Code Attachment: View code [here](/exportDataToSQL.py)

 *log to be continued...*